sorphwer/sorphwer.github.io/_includes/policy/en.md

 ### Media Copyright

-All photos in riinosite belongs to [low illuminance](li.riino.site), and anyone can't reuse these photos without permissions.
+All photography images, assets in riinosite belongs to [low illuminance](li.riino.site), and anyone can't reuse these photos without permissions.
+Other images are from internet.